 1 tsp turmeric

 14 ounce package extra firm tofu, drained and crumbled

 ½ cup water

 1 fake chicken bouillon cube (OR 1 tsp fake chicken bouillon paste)

 Vegan cheese, to taste (I used Miyoko’s Cultured Vegan Farmhouse Cheddar Shreds)

 1. In a large skillet, add onion, garlic, olive oil, and turmeric over medium heat and saute until the onion is soft (~5-7 minutes).

-2. Then, add tofu, water, bouillon, collards and broccoli.
-Simmer without a lid over high heat for 5 minutes or until the water reduces in half and broccoli is cooked through (~5-10 minutes).
+2. Then, add tofu, water, bouillon, mushrooms and broccoli.
+Simmer with a lid over high heat for 5 minutes or broccoli is cooked through.

 2. Stir in the nutritional yeast and oatmeal.
 The oatmeal will soak up any excess liquid.
 If it still has a lot of water, stir in a bit more oatmeal (1-2 Tbsp).

 3. Taste, and adjust seasonings, if necessary.
 Stir in vegan cheese, if using, and serve with toast.